A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Data analysis

-In order to maximise the possibilities of comparison with GRB {\bf counterparts} down to the UV and up to the NIR regimes, we then modelled the UV and NIR extremes of the spectra, leaving untouched the rest of the spectral interval already covered. {\bf At the time of the X-shooter spectra (>1.5 days)} it is likely that the ejected matter becomes more transparent and absorption features starts to dominate the spectra.
+In order to maximise the possibilities of comparison with GRB counterparts down to the UV and up to the NIR regimes, we then modelled the UV and NIR extremes of the spectra, leaving untouched the rest of the spectral interval already covered.
+At the time of the X-shooter spectra (>1.5 days) it is likely that the ejected matter becomes more transparent and absorption features starts to dominate the spectra.
 Therefore, modelling the data with one or more black-body components without considering absorption is not possible.
 However, given that we are only interested in expanding the spectral interval of the templates in the case of the X-Shooter spectra we have modelled the data with two power-laws, one below 5000~\AA~and one above 21000~\AA~(see Fig. \ref{fig:knfit2}).
-The best fit models have been used to extrapolate the {\bf AT2017gfo} flux down to 1,500~\AA ~and up to 26,000~\AA~.
+The best fit models have been used to extrapolate the AT2017gfo flux down to 1,500~\AA ~and up to 26,000~\AA.
 Finally, we have computed the best fit spectral models in the kilonova rest-frame.
-For {\bf AT2017gfo} we have adopted the redshift $z_{KN}=0.0098$ \citep{Hjorth2017a} that, with the assumed PLANCK cosmology, corresponds to a luminosity distance of $D_L=43.7$ Mpc.
+For AT2017gfo we have adopted the redshift $z_{KN}=0.0098$ \citep{Hjorth2017a} that, with the assumed PLANCK cosmology, corresponds to a luminosity distance of $D_L=43.7$ Mpc.

 The result of this procedure is a set of spectral templates, covering the UV to NIR range, computed at different epochs between 0.5 and 10 days after the GW trigger.
-We then used these templates to produce rest-frame light curves of {\bf AT2017gfo} for all the GRB filters as explained in the next section (Table~\ref{tab:lckn}). {\bf In Figure~\ref{fig:lckn} we show a sample of light curves for few selected optical/NIR filters, computed also assuming a luminosity distance of $40.7$ Mpc, as found by \citet{Cantiello2018a}.}
+We then used these templates to produce rest-frame light curves of AT2017gfo for all the GRB filters as explained in the next section (Table~\ref{tab:lckn}).
+In Figure~\ref{fig:lckn} we show a sample of light curves for few selected optical/NIR filters, computed also assuming a luminosity distance of $40.7$ Mpc, as found by \citet{Cantiello2018a}. {\bf It is clear that the peak of the optical emission lies in the first day after the trigger, while the NIR emission is almost constant during the first 6 days and dominates the emission after 2 days.}